sheryew/tp/docs/UserGuide.md

 - ViewCommand provides overview of employee(s)'s attributes.
 - Maximum of one prefix is allowed.
 This means the user can only view one attribute at a time.
+- INDEX refers to the index number shown in the displayed employee list.
 - INDEX parameters can either be a single digit or digits separated by ",".

 Examples: